How and When to use Multi Unit Abutments

-- Multi-Unit abutments are intended to be connectors between the dental implants and multiple implant screw-retained restorations.
+- Intended to be connectors between the dental implants and multiple implant screw-retained restorations.

 - Make your selection of angle correction options ranging from straight – 0º to 45º at the conversion appointment or at the initial prosthetic impression appointment.

-- As the restorative process unfolds, you may have to consider changing one or more of the angulations in order to best support the final prosthetic.
+- You may have to consider changing one or more of the angulations in order to best support the final prosthetic.

-- when you place your multi-unit impression coping, and screw on to the abutments before initial impression, the pins should all be close to parallel.
-They do not have to be precisely parallel but close by eye.
+- when you place your multi-unit impression coping, and screw onto the abutments before the initial impression, the pins should all be close to parallel.
+They do not have to be precisely parallel but close to the eye.
 That is the point and benefit of using multi-units – they are forgiving.

-- The prosthesis seats more solidly and predictably if you use multi-unit abutments to not only correct for angulation but also for height.
+- The prosthesis seats more solidly and predictably if you use abutments not only correct for angulation but also for height.

-- Multi-unit abutments can accommodate for height differences because they come in a selection of height profiles.
+- Can accommodate height differences because they come in a selection of height profiles.

-- Your goal is to use low profile multi-unit abutments in implants placed higher relative to the occlusal plane of the tissue, and use taller profile multi-unit abutments when the implants are places deeper into the bone.
+- Your goal is to use low-profile abutments in implants placed higher relative to the occlusal plane of the tissue, and use taller-profile abutments when the implants are placed deeper into the bone.

-- The goal is to have all of the multi-unit abutments seating at about tissue level, and relatively even with each other.
+- The goal is to have all of the multi-unit abutments seated at about tissue level, and relatively even with each other.